 |

-Latin, Italian, and French studies of penal canon law under the 1983 Code of
+Latin, Italian, and French studies to date of penal canon law under the 1983 Code of

 these studies shares a similar methodology, namely, a sequential discussion,